common-workflow-language/cwlviewer/README.md

 ## Recommended - Running with Docker

-This application can be started with [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) so get them installed already.
+This application can be started with [Docker](https://www.docker.com/) and [Docker Compose](https://docs.docker.com/compose/install/) and Docker Compose is the recommended method of running or developing this codebase.

-Then run the following commands to clone the project in your local system and direct to cwlviewer directory.
+Then run the following commands to clone the project in your local system.

    ```
     git clone https://github.com/common-workflow-language/cwlviewer.git